Valentinetemi/foresight/README.md

 # Foresight

-An AI narrator for the world in front of you — built first for blind and low-vision users, starting with the Nigerian street environment (okadas, potholes, gutters, POS stands, road bumps) that most vision models aren't trained to prioritize.
+An AI narrator for the world in front of you, built first for blind and low-vision users, starting with the Nigerian street environment (okadas, potholes, gutters, POS stands, road bumps) that most vision models aren't trained to prioritize.

-Foresight watches through a phone camera and speaks only when something matters — a hazard, a person, a meaningful change — instead of narrating everything constantly.
+Foresight watches through a phone camera and speaks only when something matters, be it a hazard, a person, a meaningful change instead of narrating everything constantly.
 The hard problem isn't detecting objects.
 It's deciding **what's worth saying, and when.**

 ## Status: early prototype

 This is a day-one working prototype, not a finished product.
 Right now:

-- Runs entirely in a phone browser — no app install needed
+- Runs entirely in a phone browser, no app install needed
 - Takes a camera frame every few seconds
 - Sends it to a vision-language model with strict instructions: describe only what matters, skip everything else
 - Speaks the result out loud through the phone